Diagnostic Medical Sonography Information and Forms

 - Complete the DMS Application.

-Submit all required materials to the Medical Imaging Department at RRCC between March 1st and March 31st.
+Submit your application and all required materials to the Medical Imaging Department at RRCC between March 1st and March 31st.

 Applications will be evaluated and scored.
-Points are awarded prerequisite GPA, qualifying degree, prior healthcare work experience, job shadowing, and writing skills.
+Points are awarded for prerequisite GPA, prior healthcare work experience, job shadowing, and your application essay.
 These scores are totaled and the top individuals are invited for an interview.
 Following the interviews, individuals are selected for admission to the sonography program in the fall.
-The number of students selected varies between 12 and 16 depending on available clinical sites.
+The number of students selected varies depending on available clinical sites.

 Interviews will be held in June.

 Those selected for the program will receive a new student packet in July.
-Orientation for applicants selected for the DMS program will be held the first week of the fall semester.
+Orientation for applicants selected for the DMS program will be held the last two-weeks of July.

 For additional information feel free to contact the Medical Imaging Education Department, firstname.lastname@example.org.